 6.XX.6 Normal Flow

-The Cloud Node offloads the Edge/Fog Node information to the Edge/Fog Node A.
+The Cloud Node offloads service information to the Edge/Fog Node A.

-A vehicle collects new data on the road and sends the data to RSU and Edge/Fog Node A.
+A vehicle collects new data on the road and sends the data to the RSU hosting Edge/Fog Node A who analyses the road information data (e.g. other vehicles, pedestrian) which is collected by the vehicle.

-After the Edge/Fog Node A analyses the road information data (e.g. other vehicles, pedestrian) which is collected by the vehicle, Cloud and Edge/Fog A make a decision to move offloaded resources to Edge/Fog B as the vehicle is moving towards Edge/Fog Node B. Then the Edge/Fog Node A sends the data to Edge/Fog Node B.
+As the vehicle comes in range of other RSUs, the Cloud Node and Edge/Fog Node A make a decision to move offloaded resources to Edge/Fog Node B Then the Edge/Fog Node A sends the data to Edge/Fog Node B.

 The Edge/Fog Node A sends some parts of collected data to the Cloud Node for synchronization.

-The Cloud Node offloads the Edge/Fog Node information to the Edge/Fog Node B to support offloading service continuity.
+The Cloud Node offloads the Edge/Fog Node information to the Edge/Fog Node B to support offloading with service continuity.

 The Edge/Fog Node B sends the data to the application on the moving vehicle.

-The vehicle collects another new data on the road and sends the data to RSU and Edge/Fog Node B.
+The vehicle collects another new data on the road and sends the data to RSU hosting Edge/Fog Node B.

 After the Edge/Fog Node B analyses the road information data which is collected by the vehicle, the Edge/Fog Node B sends the data to Edge/Fog Node C.